 Fran Perrin (Founder & Director)

-Fran is a Board Member of the Institute for Philanthropy and also Chair of the Board of 360Giving.
+Fran is a Board Member of The Philanthropy Workshop and Publish What You Fund.
+She is also Chair of the Board of 360Giving.
 In the past, she has also served as a member of DfID’s ‘International Development Sector Transparency Panel’.

 In 2012, Fran was named Philanthropist of the Year by Spears.
 You can read more about Fran’s approach to philanthropy in the ‘Million Pound Donors‘ study by Kent University ‘s Centre for Philanthropy.